apigee/edge-gcp/aio/jinja/README.md

-# apigee-gcp
+# edge-gcp
-This project allows you to install edge in Google Cloud Platform using GCP's deployment manager
+This project allows you to install Edge in Google Cloud Platform using GCP's deployment manager

 ## Prerequisite